High-Protein Diet Benefits, Drawbacks, Guidelines, FAQs and More

 This means a low-carb, high-protein diet can help prevent spikes in blood glucose, which is especially important for preventing type 2 diabetes, balancing energy levels, and keeping your appetite and mood in check.

-Certain amino acids from high-protein foods are needed to balance hormones naturally, control your mood and act as a natural treatment for anxiety.
+Certain amino acids from high-protein foods are needed to balance hormones naturally, control your mood and help with anxiety symptoms.

 According to studies, proteins help neurotransmitters function and synthesize hormones like dopamine and serotonin that calm us and keep our outlook positive.